rleber/bun/doc/file_format/file_format.md

 - The Honeywell machine (known affectionately as the "'bun", as in "Honeybun") used 36 bit words.
 - The files store most significant bits first, and most significant bytes first
+- Each archive file contains one file from an archival tape.
+Tapes were numbered in sequence, and many of them had thousands of files archived on them.
+Their names are in the form ar999.9999, where the "999" is the sequence number of the archival tape, and the "9999" is the sequence number of the archived file on that tape
-- There are at least four formats of archive:
+- There are at least five formats of archived file:
     Type          Contents
-    text        One file, usually ASCII text (although see below) huffman     One text file with compression by Huffman encoding frozen      A collection of files (much like modern tar or zip) executable  A Honeywell executable file
+    text          One file, usually ASCII text (although see below) huffman       One text file with compression by Huffman encoding huffman_plus  An extended version of Huffman encoded file, with features for encoding runs of repeated characters, and overstruck characters from printer output frozen        A collection of files (much like modern tar or zip) executable    A Honeywell executable file

 Because these formats are old and my understanding is imperfect, I make no warranty of the absolutely correctness of these notes.
 I encourage you to explore -- you may discover elements of the format which